 However, choosing a lens material can be a real pain in the head.
 So I’ll try my best to analyze both materials.

-Important Factors to Consider While Choosing Lenses
+Essential Factors to Consider While Choosing Lenses

 Below are some things to consider when choosing eye lens material: